One Jump to Save All Time

-The Last Saxon King will be available, online and wherever fine books are sold, on March 7, 2023.
+The Last Saxon King is available, online and wherever fine books are sold.
+It was released in the USA on March 7, 2023

-Purchase The Last Saxon King: A Jump in Time Novel
+Purchase The Last Saxon King: A Jump in Time Novel, Book One

 “I’m not normally a fan of time slip/time jump novels, but the setting for this one really drew me in so I gave it a shot.
 I’m so glad I did!
 This was fantastic novel from Andrew Varga, where the time jump actually serves a purpose and seems to have some consequences.
 I also appreciate the MC being a male, I normally avoid time jump novels as it all devolves into “woman sucked back in time, timeless romance” and that it just not my cup of tea, so this was a welcome change.
 This book is well paced and engaging, I really enjoyed the way Varga set the atmosphere through out, it really evoked what I imagine 1066 England would have been like.”–Paula Cwikla, Barnes & Noble, Albuquerque, NetGalley (09/16/2022) FIVE STARS